 If you do need to shop, Supermercado Pachamama and Supermercado El Chaltén are a couple of the options in town with a bit more selection.
 Here, you may be able to grab some fruit, meat, bread, water, snacks, etc.

 There are many companies in El Calafate and El Chaltén that offer various excursions, including ski touring, treks, kayaking, and more.
 These tours are a great option if you need gear, assistance, transport, or other variables offered by a tour.
 You can find information about some of the tour operators and tour packages by searching online beforehand.
+For other operators, you may have to reach out via WhatsApp or email for more information and booking.

 There are also some rental shops in El Chaltén that rent out gear if you’d still like to do certain activities, such as camping, but don’t want to take a tour and didn’t lug all of your gear down to Argentina with you.
 We rented camping gear from Viento Oeste.